 6. Life of membrane?

-Existing terminal vapor recovery systems installed in Europe since 1989 with the same membranes.
-A 15-20 year life is anticipated for our application; replacement involves only the re-packing of the module, an entire new module does not have to be purchased.
+Existing terminal vapor recovery systems installed in Europe since 1989 are operating with the same membranes.
+A 15-20 year life is anticipated for our application; replacement involves only the re-packing of the module, an entirely new module does not have to be purchased.